FormidableLabs/builder/CONTRIBUTING.md

 ## Pull Requests

-Before submitting a PR / pulishing a release make sure to:
+Before submitting a PR / publishing a release make sure to:

 * Run all tests / checks with: `npm run builder:check`
 * Update and commit changes to README.md with: `npm run builder:build`